Written by CorpsAfrica/Malawi Volunteer Ms. Vanessa Chimutu

 With my arrival into the community I had so many mixed feelings and emotions about what I was supposed to be doing here, but by and by, everything fell into place.

-I was acquainted with everyone at the school where my partner organization (Age Africa) is placed.
-Now there was a lot of misconceptions as to who was going to come here, the staff at the school were expecting a white person who was male.
+I was acquainted with everyone at the school where my partner organization (Age Africa) is located.
+Now there were a lot of misconceptions as to who was going to come here, the staff at the school were expecting a white person who was male.
 And aside from this, they had the preconceived notion that I was going to just teach.
 But once I explained myself and the work I am going to be doing here it was understood, at least that’s what I think.
 The head teacher then took me on a tour of the school which I must say was brief since they only have four class blocks which are the classes as well as the library.

 The head then begun to tell me some of the challenges which they experience at the school, such as, high dropout rates, pregnancies, and theft, just to mention a few.
 I also observed that the school had no geography teacher for the form fours, so after shadowing the teacher who was teaching them and was leaving the next week I was excited to volunteer to teach the students a subject which I majored in at university!
 Isn’t this great!!!!!!
 One way of getting to know the students at the school better.
 Well enough about the school…..
 Moving on.